PLEASE NOTE: THE CREATIVITY CAROUSEL IS CURRENTLY CLOSED

 The historic carousel, hand-carved by craftsman Charles Looff in 1906 will be undergoing scheduled improvements now through April, 2014.

 This multi-month restoration requires a meticulous disassembling and rebuilding of the carousel, as well as creating new parts to replace the 100-year-old originals that are not available in stores.
 A team that specializes in carousel restoration will be replacing major structural elements, as well as restoring its menagerie of 65 animals over the next several months.

-We will reopen the carousel in April, 2014 so it can be enjoyed by all for another 100 years!
+We will reopen the carousel in April, 2014 so it can be enjoyed by all for many years to come!

 A Historic Treasure